FarronF/limerick-council-meetings/meetings/2018/04/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th March 2018.md

 practice of closing cases with the status commitment given, as this means that there was no

-follow up to ensure that the action was carried out.--- 10
+follow up to ensure that the action was carried out.
+---
+10

 Following further discussion the Meetings Administrator noted the issues raised and agreed